Chrome Now Uses Scroll Anchoring To Prevent Those Annoying Page Jumps

 Re: (Score:2)

+Slashdot does this with that over-sized ad in the header, it frequently covers the first story on slashdot.

 What about header jumps?
-(Score:1)
+(Score:3, Interesting)

 Does it prevent those incredibly annoying jumps that happen when a website suddenly inserts a header at the top of the page after you scroll down a few lines?
 Because when I see those, I usually just close the page and make a mental note to not visit that site again.